 There were, of course, many other issues that the world had to face after the Great War.
 The influenza pandemic, new and evolving social roles, major changes in the class system, and other issues made it sometimes very challenging to negotiate the new world order.
 The armistice of 1918 put an end to the official hostilities of World War I. But it was, in a lot of ways, just the beginning of the healing the world needed to do.

 ps.
 The ‘photo is of the Armistice celebration in Allentown, Pennsylvania, courtesy of the Allentown Call-Chronicle.

-*NOTE: The title of this post is a line from Chicago’s Rescue You.
+*NOTE: The title of this post is the title of a song by Midnight Oil.